getbetter-hyccc/CAPSUL/README.md

-# CHUPSUL: A Comprehensive Human Protein Benchmark for Subcellular Localization
+# CAPSUL: A Comprehensive Human Protein Benchmark for Subcellular Localization

 Here we introduce the benchmark evaluation code, including baseline models ESM-2, ESM-C, CDConv, and GearNet-Edge.